 craziest road of the universe.
 There were half a meter high

-bumps, very close to each other, so Melissa continuously jumped
+bumps, very close to each other, so we continuously jumped

-up and down.
+up and down in the 4x4.
 Inside the jeep we felt like dices rolled on the

 The landscape was still great, we were still happy, the trip was still awesome.

 arrived in Maun, where some decent roads reappeared.
 To continue our travel itinerary, we

 had to drive South, crossing Botswana towards Johannesburg.

 Along the way we visited the Makgadikpadi Pans, huge and

 fascinating salt flats.
 Then we crossed a number of Botswana

 towns along the main road.
 They were all very quiet places, with